guacsec/guac-docs/guacvisualizer.md

 # Set up GUAC Visualizer

-The GUAC Visualizer is an experimental utility that can be used to interact with the GUAC services.
+The GUAC Visualizer is an experimental utility that can be used to interact with GUAC services.
 It acts as a way to visualize the software supply chain graph, as well as a means to explore the supply chain and prototype policies.

 Since the GUAC Visaulizer is still in an early experimental stage, it is likely